 While marriage is always work, after you become parents, you need to be very intentional about making time for your marriage and your relationship.
 Another book on this subject I highly recommend is John Gottman’s book And Baby Makes Three.

 Having a baby can be an exciting next step in continuing to grow, deepen and strengthen your relationship.
-Although it can stressful, these tips can help you both adjust to parenthood together as a team instead of in isolation.
+Although it can be stressful, these tips can help you both adjust to parenthood together as a team instead of in isolation.

 Jacqueline V. Cohen is a Licensed Professional Counselor and ADHD Certified Clinical Specialist Provider, who specializes in perinatal mental health.
 You can connect with her by email or to learn more about her practice and specialties, visit her website.